MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/information-protection-deploy-assess.md

 ### Content Explorer

-An important tool that for determining the occurrence of sensitive items in your environment is the new [Content Explorer](../compliance/data-classification-content-explorer.md) in the Microsoft 365 Compliance admin center.
+An important tool that for determining the occurrence of sensitive items in your environment is the new [Content Explorer](../compliance/data-classification-content-explorer.md) in the Microsoft Purview admin center.
 It's an automated tool for initial and ongoing scanning of your entire Microsoft 365 subscription for the occurrence of sensitive information types and display of the results.

 The new Content Explorer tool allows you to quickly identify the locations of sensitive items in your environment, using either built-in sensitive information types or custom ones.
 This may involve establishing a process and assigned responsibility to regularly investigate the presence and location of sensitive items.